Bermuda Volunteer Engineers: Second World War

 The BVE, and the other part-time units, were mobilised at the start of the Second World War, fulfilling its role to the Garrison throughout the war.
 Some members also were detached for service overseas with other units, including the Royal Artillery and the Royal Air Force.
 These included four Sappers who were attached to a larger BVRC contingent despatched to the Lincolnshire Regiment in June, 1940.

 Another was Lieutenant-Colonel Sir Richard Gorham, DFC, who had enlisted into the ranks of the Bermuda Volunteer Engineers in 1938, and was embodied for full-time service, when the various territorial units of the Bermuda Garrison (the Bermuda Militia Artillery (BMA), Bermuda Volunteer Rifle Corps (BVRC), and the Bermuda Militia Infantry) were mobilised when the Second World War was declared.
-As a corporal, he was attached to the signalling division at the Royal Naval Dockyard, before he was commissioned on the 28 May, 1941, as a Second-Lieutenant into the Bermuda Militia Artillery on 20 December, 1940, replacing Second-Lieutenant Francis J. Gosling, who had trained as a pilot at the Bermuda Flying School and was to depart for the United Kingdom in January for transfer to the Royal Air Force.
-Gorham would serve only briefly with the Bermuda Militia Artillery before he followed Gosling across the Atlantic to serve as an Air Observation Post pilot, directing the fire of artillery guns, having received a Regular Army (Royal Artillery) emergency commissions on 8 July, 1942.
+As a corporal, he was attached to the signalling division at the Royal Naval Dockyard, before he was commissioned on the 28 May 1941, as a Second-Lieutenant into the Bermuda Militia Artillery on 20 December 1940, replacing Second-Lieutenant Francis J. Gosling, who had trained as a pilot at the Bermuda Flying School and was to depart for the United Kingdom in January for transfer to the Royal Air Force.
+Gorham would serve only briefly with the Bermuda Militia Artillery before he followed Gosling across the Atlantic to serve as an air observation post pilot, directing the fire of artillery guns, having received a Regular Army (Royal Artillery) emergency commissions on 8 July 1942.
 Gorham also served after the war in the Bermuda Rifles (as the Bermuda Volunteer Rifle Corps was retitled in 1949).

-In Bermuda, Montgomery-Moore was promoted to Major in 1940, and Bayard Dill to Captain.
+In Bermuda, Montgomery-Moore was promoted to major in 1940, and Bayard Dill to captain.
 In addition to his role with the BVE, Montgomery-Moore also headed the Bermuda Flying School, which trained 80 local volunteers as pilots for the RAF and the Fleet Air Arm.
 Volunteers were only accepted from those already serving in the local forces, some of whom came from the BVE.

 Disbandment

 The BVE, as with all of the local volunteer units, was demobilised in 1946 following the end of the war.
-Whereas the BVRC and the BMA maintained skeleton command structures until they began recruiting again in 1951, the Bermuda Volunteer Engineers was officially disbanded.
+The BMA, BVRC and BVE maintained skeleton command structures, with discharged personnel liable for recall from the reserve.
+The BMA and BVRC (renamed Bermuda Rifles) were retained under the 1959 Defence Act, and began recruiting again in 1951, but the Bermuda Volunteer Engineers was officially disbanded.